Pre Nuptial Agreements

 It can also be beneficial for people who have concerns about arrangements for children from a previous relationship and want to ensure they are financially looked after.

-Additionally, if there is the possibility of an international divorce, this may be due to one or both of you previously having lived abroad, or being foreign nationals who relocated to the UK, then we can specify that you intend for any divorce proceedings that may arise to be taken in the UK.
-This may shield you from harsh foreign laws over division of assets.
-This will be subject to you meeting the jurisdiction requirements in the UK which are discussed further here international divorce.
+Additionally, if there is the possibility of an international divorce, this may be due to one or both of you previously having lived abroad or being foreign nationals who relocated to the UK, and then we can specify that you intend for any divorce proceedings that may arise to be taken in the UK.
+This may shield you from harsh foreign laws over the division of assets.
+This will be subject to you meeting the jurisdiction requirements in the UK, which are discussed further here in international divorce.

-While some people may believe such legal agreements are unromantic or unduly pessimistic, many clients prefer the certainty that prenuptial agreement offers, and find that the negotiations enabled them to talk more openly about financial matters before they married.
+While some people may believe such legal agreements are unromantic or unduly pessimistic, many clients prefer the certainty that prenuptial agreement offers and find that the negotiations enable them to talk more openly about financial matters before they marry.

 Prenuptial agreements are not yet legally binding in England.
-However, since 2010 our courts have shown increasing willingness to abide by the terms provided it has been entered into properly.
+However, since a landmark case in 2010 our courts have shown increasing willingness to abide by the terms provided it has been entered into properly.

 There are a number of requirements needed to be able to convince a court that your agreement should be considered binding, which are: